 NSW Department of Education casual teachers will soon be able to have their accreditation verified within the ClassCover app.

-At present, schools are having to check several outside sources to ensure a teacher has all relevant accreditation and that it is up to date – and that is if the teacher has provided the correct information on their ClassCover profile in the first place.
+Currently schools are having to check several outside sources to ensure a teacher has all relevant accreditation and that it is up to date.
 This can be time consuming and can also have a negative impact on teachers who haven’t uploaded enough information in their ClassCover profile.

-Having a validated profile for NSW public schools will increase casual teachers’ work prospects and improve efficiency for thousands of schools and casual teachers.
+Having a validated profile for NSW public schools will increase casual teachers’ work prospects and improve efficiency for thousands of schools.

 What will casual teachers need to do to get verified?